Hawaiʻi Fine Art Landscape Photography

 Award-Winning Hawaiʻi Fine Art Photography

 My reverence for creative expression and wilderness preservation has led me to spectacular locations across Hawai‘i through continued work and support with numerous environmental organizations.
-At the heart of my fine art practice is documenting these majestic wilds that are still left to be found in the Hawaiian islands, preserving their natural beauty through visual arts and conservation efforts.
+Documenting the majestic wilds that still remain in the Hawaiian islands to preserve their natural beauty through visual arts and conservation efforts is the heart of my fine art practice.
 The wilds remind us of the indispensable elements and natural rhythms of life.
 They are intrinsic to our well-being.
 In a world of modern development and technology, our connection with nature is more imperative than ever.

-Despite the incredible natural beauty of Hawaiʻi – and some of the highlights of my career documenting the biggest waves in ten years, as well as Mauna Loa’s first eruption in 38 years – I’ve learned in my time here that there is kuleana, or a responsibility that comes with living here.
-While we all love and appreciate this beauty, living in the most isolated archipelago on Earth requires a deeper understanding for the surrounding natural environments and how much we rely on them for the health of our island communities.
+Despite the incredible natural beauty of Hawaiʻi – and some of the highlights of my career documenting the biggest waves in ten years, as well as Mauna Loa’s first eruption in 38 years – I’ve learned that there is kuleana, or a responsibility that comes with living here.
+While we all love and appreciate this beauty, living in the most isolated archipelago on Earth requires a deeper understanding of the surrounding environments and how much we rely on vital natural resources for the health of our island communities.

-In just the 14 years that I’ve been in Hawai’i, I’ve seen a lot change.
-Increased population, new and unwanted development, higher costs of living, unethical water diversion, and the the enforcement of strict rules & regulations for our state and national parks all continues to unfold with the growing demand and desire to live here.
+Living in Hawai’i since 2009, I’ve seen a lot change.
+Increased population, new and unwanted development, higher costs of living, unethical water diversion and management, and the enforcement of strict rules & regulations for our state and national parks continue to unfold with the growing demand and desire to live here.
 With the unfortunate circumstances creating more hardship for our native people and long-time residents, I feel more and more responsibility to preserve the natural beauty of the islands’ wilderness and share the stories of their significance of why we need to protect these natural resources.

 “The most powerful aspect of Hawai’i is not our incredible natural beauty or rich culture - it’s the deep relationship between the two.” - Hawai’i Tourism Authority

-From my Fresh Water Therapy limied-edition print series
+Flow of Life” from my Fresh Water Therapy limited-edition print series

 In Hawai’i, wai or water is our most precious resource.
 The health of our watershed systems is vital to support all life here.